 During their program, students take courses at Faculté Saint-Jean and at the Faculty of Nursing.
 The total number of nursing courses where the primary language of instruction is French varies from 27 to 47 credits.
 These courses may include clinical practice in bilingual or francophone settings.
-In addition, based on academic and clinical performance, and on availability of placements, students may elect to complete all Year 4 requirements at another Canadian university where French is the language of instruction.
-Based on the same criteria, students may also elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton.
+In addition, based on academic and clinical performance, and on availability of placements, students may elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton.

 - (1) The curriculum is designed to be taken over four years.
 Application for an extension to the program must be submitted to the Student Advisor.
-With approval, students have six years from the time of admission to complete requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registration.
+With approval, students have up to six years from the time of admission to complete requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registration.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
-For clinical courses delivered in English, required practice placements may be as far as 150 kilometers from Edmonton.
-For clinical courses delivered in French, required practice placements may be as far as 600 kilometers from Edmonton.
-Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - Students must purchase a stethoscope, a penlight, a lab coat and a uniform by the beginning of second year. - Clinical practice may include shift and weekend rotations.
+Students are responsible for adjustments in registration made necessary by reexamination results. - Placements can be made anywhere in the greater Edmonton area (Devon.
+Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+For clinical courses delivered in English, required practice placements may be as far as 150 kilometers from Edmonton, For clinical courses delivered in French, required practice placements may be as far as 600 kilometers from Edmonton.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - Students must purchase a stethoscope, a penlight, a lab coat and a uniform by the beginning of second year. - (5) Clinical practice may include shift and weekend rotations.

-Students seeking entry to this program should consult the admissions section for the Faculty of Nursing (§15.11.5).
-For a detailed program description in French, see §184.13.
+Students seeking entry to this program should consult the admissions section for the Faculty of Nursing (§16.11.4).
+For a detailed program description in French, see §184.12.